icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to ~900 lines for SourceForge online 'ReadMe'.txt

 Fixed bugs:
-- Use of USB/RS-232 converters (USB CDC) while disconnect, undock or hibernate without closing the serial COM port no longer leads to an 'ObjectDisposedException' or 'UnauthorizedAccessException' in most cases (bugs #224, #254, #293, #316 and #345).
-However, it is still required to reset the converters, i.e. disconnect and reconnect them, or restart the computer.
+- Use of USB/RS-232 converters (USB CDC) while disconnect, undock or hibernate without closing the serial COM port no longer leads to an 'ObjectDisposedException' or 'UnauthorizedAccessException' in most cases (bugs #224, #254, #293, #316, #317, #345).
+However, it may still be needed to reset the converter, i.e. disconnect and reconnect it, or restart the computer.
 In addition, it may be required to disconnect or reset any device sending continuous data.
 Otherwise, related serial COM ports may no longer be opened.
 Issue is being reported by many users of .NET, but Microsoft seems to have no plans fixing it.
 If an 'ObjectDisposedException' or 'UnauthorizedAccessException' still